Inspiring Healthy Communities for People and Nature

 John Legge, The Nature Conservancy

-2-3pm Building Advocacy Networks to Support Your Cause
+2-3pm Building Advocacy Networks to Support Your Cause, Big or Small

 Gallup polls tell us that more Americans are concerned about the environment now than at any other time in the last 30 years.
 But during the same time, the percentage of Americans who identify as ‘environmentalists’ has never been lower.
 We have a unique opportunity to engage concerned Americans by empowering them to advocate effectively.
-During this session, professional advocates will discuss tools they use to grow advocacy networks – volunteer training programs, online platforms that organize grassroots campaigns, harnessing ‘big data’ to identify sympathetic voters (and lawmakers) – as well as how Chicago Wilderness members can more effectively deploy these tools. t.
-Topic Areas: Green Infrastructure, Stormwater Management, Science-based Decision Making for Natural Resourcesv
+During this interactive session, professional advocates will discuss tools they use to engage and empower new audiences– volunteer training programs, online platforms, 'power mapping' and more.
+We will also explore the evolving needs of CW members and brainstorm how better advocacy can support them.

 With appreciation to our Congress Sponsors